Hobsons/redis-purge/README.md

 # redis-purge
-Purge redis keys matching a search value
+Purge redis keys matching a search value.
+Must be run from a system or proxy with access to elasticache

 '''
 $ go run scrubRedis.go